 Search Intent and SEO

 Whether I am re-optimizing an existing page or creating a new piece of content, search intent is where I like to start.
 I not only use tools to look at keyword volume, but I look at the Google SERPs (Search Engine Results Page) because that is Google showing me which pages that best match the intent of that search query.
 If your webpage doesn’t match the sites Google displays, then that is not the right keyword for you to focus on, no matter how perfect you might think it is.

 Here’s an example of how that applies.
 Let’s pretend I have an online shop where I sell face masks.
 I’ve decided that I want to rank for the keywords phrases “buy face masks” and “where I can buy face masks?”
 A simple Google search shows several websites selling a variety of handmade, washable masks.
 The only problem is, I sell skin care products; my face masks do not match the search intent.
 Because of this, I need to modify my keywords to things like “buy skincare masks” and “face masks for clear skin” so they better match the intent of the searcher since Google is only showing results related to face coverings.

 Small adjustments to your keyword and content strategy can have big impacts on your organic search performance – and, ultimately, your sales.

 What’s best for users is best for search engines.
-Since Google is primarily concerned with user-experience, they tend to rewards sites with tactics that focus on human users.
+Since Google is primarily concerned with user experience, they tend to reward sites with tactics that focus on human users.
 So think about your audience when building your strategy.